 Eunomia publishes a review of residual waste treatment capacity and arisings on a twice-yearly basis.
 The report is free to download.

-Since Eunomia began producing its infrastructure review five years ago, the residual waste market has transformed from one whose geography was largely defined by a country’s borders to one that has become truly European in nature.
+Since Eunomia began producing its infrastructure review in 2011, the residual waste market has transformed from one whose geography was largely defined by a country’s borders to one that has become truly European in nature.
 Significant tonnages of refuse derived fuel (RDF) and solid recovered fuel (SRF) are now moving across national boundaries.
-In the UK, for example, the export of RDF and SRF has grown from 250,000 tonnes per annum (tpa) in 2011 to 3.4 million tpa in 2015.
+In the UK, for example, the export of RDF and SRF has grown from 250,000 tonnes in 2011 to 3.6 million tonnes in 2016.

-Our infrastructure review originally focused on the UK market, but for the 10th Issue of the report, we considered the balance of supply and demand across a wider group of an additional 10 European countries.
+Our infrastructure review originally focused on the UK market, but from the 10th Issue of the report onward, we extended the analysis to cover the balance of supply and demand across a wider group of an additional 10 European countries.

 The report has been downloaded by a range of different types of organisation, including: